filipecabaco/my_blog/posts/2022-07-18_statistics_on_the_cheap.md

   def fetch(title), do: GenServer.call(__MODULE__, {:fetch, title})
 end
 ```
-We're also adding an helping method to make the call to our system more user friendly - `Blog.Statistics.fetch("title")` instead of `GenServer.call(Blog.Statistics, {:fetch, "title"})`
+We're also adding an helping method to make the call to our system more user friendly - `Blog.Statistics.fetch("title")` instead of `GenServer.call(Blog.Statistics, {:fetch, "title"})`.

 ## Setting up telemetry